128technology/docs/docs/cli_reference.md

 ## `time`

-Force another command to display its execution time
+Force another command to display its execution time.

 #### Usage